Parable of the Renegades

 Walking at a steady pace, she approached the one who trembled in front of her.
 Every step was a rhythmic sway of her hips.

-This would normally be the subject of a wet dream, but for Lucas who knew enough of this person, an avatar of death was coming before him.
+This would normally be the subject of a wet dream, but Lucas knew enough of this person.
+An avatar of death was coming before him.

-He backed away from Rio's stride to go closer, unwilling to learn first-hand what a full-bodied [Reaper's Embrace] would feel like.
+He backed away from Rio's closing stride, unwilling to learn what a full-bodied [Reaper's Embrace] would feel like.
 The distance between them stayed the same until the back of Lucas' knees bumped his bedside.
 Losing his balance, he fell and landed on the bed's memory foam mattress.
 The closer Rio went, the more his mind reimagined her as what could have been hiding under her skin.
-It wasn't long before an abominating specter loomed before him.
+It wasn't long before a terrifying specter loomed before him.

 "Calm yourself," Rio said, having expected his reaction.
 "I understand why you are afraid, but I meant what I said about cleaning your wounds.
-Please sit down on the floor when you feel better."
+Please sit down on the floor when you are ready."

 Her voice broke the illusion thanks to how human it sounded, not like the dual voices he was anticipating.
 The specter Lucas was seeing faded away and was replaced by the Rio he knew.
 She was no longer dangerous, but that was only in terms of appearance.
 Touching her directly was still a hazard.

-Nodding but retaining some caution, Lucas sat cross-legged next to his bedside, which he used as a backrest while he regaining his composure.
+Nodding but retaining some caution, Lucas sat cross-legged next to his bedside, which he used as a backrest.
 After a quick examination, Rio told him his wounds leaked blood only because his stitches were pulled slightly during their fight.
-There was no need to replace the black thread – he’d be damned if he had to go through hours of agonizing pain from threading a needle through his skin again.
+There was no need to replace the black thread – thank goodness he didn’t have to go through hours of agonizing pain from threading a needle through his skin again.

-After picking up the roll of toilet paper and medical alcohol nearby, Rio knelt, inching herself at just the right distance to prevent [Reaper's Embrace] from activating while staying close to the person she would be treating.
+After picking up the roll of toilet paper and medical alcohol she brought from downstairs, Rio knelt, inching herself close enough without letting [Reaper's Embrace] activate.

 She was too close.
 Lucas couldn't stop the blood that remained in him from rushing to an inappropriate place.